-As I mentioned on the first day of this week’s marathon, roasted corn on the cob or roasted corn kernels with chili garlic butter is my all-time favorite way to eat corn.
+As I mentioned on the in esquites post, roasted corn on the cob or roasted corn kernels with chili garlic butter is my all-time favorite way to eat corn.
 When growing up, garelu or corn vada were made quite regularly at home.
 Although I relished it, I did not really care, or rather never really craved for it.
 We make corn vada with desi (country) corn and as we do not get it here, now these vada are something I look forward to eating during my visits to India.

 Corn Kheer ~ Pala Padiyum